 Details of the background, experience and professional skills of each Director are set out in the Directors' report.
-Richard Morath and Jim Clegg have been assessed as independent directors.
+Margaret Towers is a non-independent, Non-Executive Director.
+The other Non-Executive Directors of the Company, Malcolm Halstead and Ian Hunter, have been assessed as independent directors.
 An independent director is a Non-Executive Director that the Board considers to be independent of Platinum's management and free of any business or other relationship that could materially interfere with, or could reasonably be perceived to interfere with, the exercise of unfettered and independent judgement.